 More like the knitted tie pattern

 We have more free knitting patterns like the knitted tie pattern right here on Gathered!
-Take a look at our toy dog knitting pattern for cute canines in yarn, or try our knitted elephant pattern.
+Take a look at our free toy dog knitting patterns for cute canines in yarn, or try our knitted elephant pattern.
 For more knits for men, how about our DIY camera strap or our beer cosy knitting pattern.

 Ann Franklin has many years of knitting experience, having been taught to knit, crochet and sew as a very young child by her mother, who was hugely skilled in all three.
 She combines knitting and designing with her full time job as a HLTA in a local primary school .
 Her designs first appeared ten years ago in Knit Today magazine, and she also had designs published in Love Knitting for Baby magazine.
 She currently designs for Simply Knitting magazine.
 Her designs can also be found on Love Crafts and Ravelry.

 SPRING SAVINGS!
 Subscribe from just £11.99 for 6 issues direct to your door.